Revisiting minimum description length complexity in overparameterized models: Main results

 where $\braces{\evali}_{i=1}^n$ denote the eigenvalues of the kernel matrix $\kmat=(\kernel(x_i, x_j))_{i, j=1}^n$. \end{theorem} See \cref{sub:proof_of_theorem_thm:mdl_kernel} for the proof.
 Note that unlike \cref{thm:complexity_expressions}, here we establish an upper bound on MDL-COMP since closed-form expression does not exist.
 However, as we remark in the proof, we expect this bound to be tight for carefully constructed $\fstar$ for a wide range of behavior on $\braces{\evali}$.

 The bound~\eqref{eq:mdl_kernel} in \cref{thm:mdl_kernel} is generic, and can be applied to any kernel setting including the neural tangent kernels that have recently been investigated in the theoretical literature on deep neural networks.
 Like \cref{eq:mdl_linear_explicit}, this expression also depends on the various problem parameters, including the signal-to-noise ratio $\frac{\enorm{\fstar}_{\rkhs}}{\sigma} $, and the eigenvalues of the kernel matrix.
 When additional information on the decay of the eigenvalues $\braces{\evali}$ is available, we can characterize a more refined bound on \mdltag\ as in the next corollary.
+For simplicity in exposition, we use $a_i \precsim b_i$ to denote that $a_i \leq c b_i$ for all $i$ with some universal constant $c$ independent of $i$.

-\begin{corollary} Suppose $\kernel(x, x)=1$, $\evali$ denote the eigenvalues of the kernel matrix $\kmat$, and $\textrm{SNR}\defn\frac{\enorm{\fstar}_{\rkhs}}{\sigma}>C$ for some universal constant $C$.
+\begin{corollary} Suppose $\kernel(x, x)=1$, $\evali$ denote the eigenvalues of the kernel matrix $\kmat$, and $\mathrm{SNR}\defn\frac{\enorm{\fstar}_{\rkhs}}{\sigma}>C$ for some universal constant $C$.
 Then, we have

-where the constants $ C_{d, \omega, \SNR}, C_{d, a, \SNR}$ are independent of $n$, and are defined in \cref{eq:constant_ker_smooth}. \end{corollary} See \cref{sub:proof_of_cref_cor_mdl_kernel_smooth} for the proof, where we also provide expressions for the constants appearing on the RHS above.
+where the constants $ C_{d, \omega, \mathrm{SNR}}, C_{d, a, \mathrm{SNR}}$ are independent of $n$, and are defined in \cref{eq:constant_ker_smooth}. \end{corollary} See \cref{sub:proof_of_cref_cor_mdl_kernel_smooth} for the proof, where we also provide expressions for the constants appearing on the RHS above.
 We note that the $n$ appearing in the scaling of the eigenvalues is not an arbitrary assumption, but an immediate consequence of the fact that the trace of the kernel matrix is equal to $n$ since $\kernel(x, x) = 1$.
+We now contextualize the consequences of Corollary~\ref{cor:mdl_kernel_smooth} compared to prior work on kernel methods, and some recent work on neural networks.
+Contrary to the linear model setting, here our discussion focuses primarily on the classical non-parameteric setting in low dimensions, in particular assuming $n\gg d$.